GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 50° C in silicate rocks.
 Many lithologies may show no change in mineralogy under these conditions and hence the recognition of the onset of metamorphism will vary with bulk composition.”
+- Robertson (1999, Classification of metamorphic rocks: British Geological Survey Research Report, RR 99–02) defines the boundary between diagenesis and metamorphism in sedimentary rocks as follows:
+“…the boundary between diagenesis and metamorphism is somewhat arbitrary and strongly dependent on the lithologies involved.
+For example changes take place in organic materials at lower temperatures than in rocks dominated by silicate minerals.
+In mudrocks, a white mica (illite) crystallinity value of less than 0.42 Delta 2 Theta obtained by X-ray diffraction analysis, is used to define the onset of metamorphism (Kisch, 1991).
+In this scheme, the first appearance of glaucophane, lawsonite, paragonite, prehnite, pumpellyite or stilpnomelane is taken to indicate the lower limit of metamorphism (Frey and Kisch, 1987; Bucher and Frey, 1994; Frey and Robinson, 1998).
+Most workers agree that such mineral growth starts at 150 +/- 50° C in silicate rocks.
+Many lithologies may show no change in mineralogy under these conditions and hence the recognition of the onset of metamorphism will vary with bulk composition.”
+- Rock formed by solid-state mineralogical, chemical and/or structural changes to a pre-existing rock, in response to marked changes in temperature, pressure, shearing stress and chemical environment.

 - **Source:**
 Jackson 1997